milliluk/mame/README.md

 Mac/Linux: visit <http://mamedev.org/tools/>

-Windows: See above to build from the command line and/or generate Visual Studio 2015 files for your environment.
+Windows: Use the Mac/Linux toolset to build from the command line and/or generate Visual Studio 2015 files for your environment ('make vs2015')

 Or use the generated Visual Studio 2015 project files checked in here.
 (Sorry, MAME hardcodes the path.)